klauern/java-watcher.clj/NOTES.md

   + watch service
   + watch keys (which register the events to watch and what directory to watch)
+  + registration details (

 When processing events:

   - poll, poll(timeout), or take returns a key
   - key.pollEvents() returns a list of WatchEvents
+  - key.take() waits until there's something to get back, then returns a list of WatchEvents
   - event.kind returns the kind of event, and in it the path that was changed
   - key.cancel() will cancel the key
     - isValid() checks to see if the key is still valid for processing.
+  - directory creation isn't recursive, so newly created directories, or paths with subdirectories in them, will not be registered, and thus not track events for.

 11/7/2012 thoughts